trueadm/fragment-node/README.md

 `fragment-node` attempts to deal with this problem by providing an alternative to `DocumentFragment` that works like a typical DOM node, in that it actually gets inserted into the DOM tree and its `childNodes` remain with it.

-It does this by using a placeholder base node (in this implementation it uses an empty `TextNode`).
+It does this by using a placeholder base node (in this implementation it uses an empty `CommentNode`).
 It then uses `defineProperty` and `MutationObserver`s to proxy in features and API methods that you'd typically use on a `DocumentFragment`.